Mirs96/twitter-clone/README.md

 *   Node.js and npm (Node Package Manager)
 *   Angular CLI (`npm install -g @angular/cli`)
-*   A running instance of the backend API (see previous README for backend setup).
+*   A running instance of the backend API (see backend setup).

 ### Setup